"Can I convert unallocated space to free space on Windows 10 for free?"

 You can also add unallocated space to existing partition on Windows 10 so that the exiting partition will have more free space.
 You just need to right click the partition that is contiguous to the unallocated space and then click Extend Volume option after entering Disk Management of Windows 10.
 Then, you can follow the extend volume wizard to add unallocated space to the selected partition.

-If you want to add unallocated space to system partition on Windows 10, you must make sure that the unallocated space is contiguous to the C drive.
+If you want to windows server 2008 partition software on Windows 10, you must make sure that the unallocated space is contiguous to the C drive.
 Otherwise, extend volume shows grayed out when you attempt to add the unallocated space.

 In fact, you can also convert free space into unallocated in Windows 10 by shrinking existing partition under Windows 10 Disk Management.
 You can right click a partition that has enough free space in Disk Management and then click Shrink Volume option.
 Then, you can get some unallocated space when the partition shrinking is completed.